 #3.
 Practise mindfulness

 #4.
 Be aware of your diet & nutritionHaving proper nutrition helps keep your body strong.
 Look at your intake of vitamins and minerals, if you’re constantly feeling fatigued check that your body has enough Vitamin D, Iron and B12 (crucial for proper immunity, energy production and cognitive function).

 #5.
 Manage your sleep cycleLack of sleep can negatively impact your health.
 Without enough sleep, your body and brain can stop functioning normally.
-Sleep deprivation has been linked to concentration issues, weakened immunity and high blood pressure and ultimately affects your quality of life.
+Sleep deprivation has been linked to concentration issues, weakened immunity and high blood pressure, ultimately affecting your quality of life.

 #6.
 Cutting back exposure to toxins

-Our bodies are exposed to many different toxins daily; whether it’s in the air, our food or our general environment toxins are all around us and can negatively impact our wellbeing.
-Cutting back on our exposure and taking supplements to support the body’s detoxification systems can help in removing the toxins and control the issue.
+Our bodies are exposed to many different toxins daily; whether in the air, our food or our general environment toxins are all around us and can negatively impact our wellbeing.
+Reducing exposure and taking supplements to support the body’s detoxification systems can help remove toxins and control the issue.
 You should investigate any food allergies that may be causing an uncomfortable gut, understanding the environment around you and the foods you consume.

 Looking for more help with wellness?

 Holistic health and functional medicine have a host of benefits for patients.
-Following the tips above can improve your lifestyle drastically, especially living in a busy and bustling city like Hong Kong.
+Following the tips above can drastically improve your lifestyle, especially in a busy and bustling city like Hong Kong.

-If you would like to speak to a practitioner for help about living a holistic lifestyle or holistically treating an illness, reach out to our functional medicine practitioners for a consultation.
+If you would like to speak to a practitioner for help with living a holistic lifestyle or holistically treating an illness, contact our functional medicine practitioners for a consultation.
 They are ready to help and encourage you to change your lifestyle to be more holistically focused.